Collecting and Planting Milkweed Seed

 - After the seed is dry, store the seed in an airtight container in the refrigerator.
 I like to add some dry paper toweling inside to soak up any moisture that refrigeration might inside the container.

-- You can also skip storage and plant seed directly into the soil in fall and try and let nature take care of the entire process.
+- You can also skip storage and plant seed directly into the soil in the fall and try and let nature take care of the entire process.

 - Warm weather species (southern areas) don’t require cold moist stratification.